 Professor Parson offers two reasons why he thinks it is rather difficult for me to defend a categorical objection against terrorism.
 “The first reason is that the concept of terrorism is too vague and laden with normative content to be categorically rejected in a nonquestion begging way.”
 “The second reason is that, even if we accept [my definition of terrorism], it is unclear that we can categorically distinguish terrorism from conventional wartime violence.”
 He underscores that my appeal to the impeccably innocent “to distinguish the victims of terrorism from the victims of non-terrorist violence is unpersuasive as it fails to appreciate the extent to which typical victims of conventional war, i.e. combatants, are innocent.”

 I agree with Professor Parsons’ objection that the concept of terrorism is highly contestable, and it is quite challenging to offer a nonquestion begging definition that could be universally accepted.
 I have tried to highlight that point in my work.
 That is why I write in the postscript that “I do not pretend that my definition of terrorism will be universally accepted.
 I hope, nevertheless, that I have succeeded in making the definition philosophically sophisticated and politically acceptable to those who share certain basic moral intuitions.
-That is, those who view morality primarily as determined by agents’ intentions and subsidiarily by the consequences of their actions.” (p.
+That is, those who view morality primarily as determined by agents’ intentions and subsidiarily by the consequences of their actions” (p.
 204).
 Nevertheless, I agree with Professor Parson’s legitimate observation that “different commentators on terrorism [might] end up talking past each other.”
 I guess that is a risk commonly present in philosophical and political circles when discussing not only issues about political violence but also highly contestable issues such as issues about human rights, democracy, and justice, to mention only a few.

 I am somewhat flummoxed, however, about Professor Parson’s second objection, namely that I fail “to appreciate the extent to which typical victims of conventional war, i.e. combatants, are innocent.”
 It is important to note that combatants by the mere fact of being so are in the business of war.
 Regardless whether they voluntarily enrolled or were conscripted into the armed forces, during war soldiers are a threat to those who are conceived of as their enemies.
 Hence, they are not harmless to their enemies.
 Therefore, they can be rightfully targeted.
 That is not the case with noncombatants.
 They are presumed to be innocent until proven otherwise.
 Of course, noncombatants or civilians could be guilty in other ways, such as being vicious informers of a tyrannical regime, being an innocent threat such as unknowingly or inadvertently carrying a weapon of mass destruction, or they might present an involuntary objective threat such as being in the wrong place at the wrong time.